-Auditing Standard No. 05, issued by the Public Company Accounting Oversight Board, identifies financial statement restatements as an indicator of material weaknesses in internal control over financial reporting.
-Prior research also supports restatements as a strong signal of ICWs (Croteau, 2015; Feng et al., 2022).
+Auditing Standard No. 05, issued by the PCAOB, identifies financial statement restatements as an indicator of material weaknesses in ICFR.
+Prior research also supports restatements as a strong signal of ICWs (Croteau 2015; Feng et al. 2022).
 Accordingly, we incorporate financial statement restatements into our analysis to assess the impact of AEP's foreign experience.

 While our primary hypothesis suggests that AEP's foreign experience increases ICW disclosure in the current year, we extend our analysis to examine its effect on the likelihood of future financial restatements.
-Research shows that auditor experience improves audit quality (Cahan & Sun, 2015; Chi et al., 2017; Wang et al., 2015), which in turn reduces restatement risk.
+Research shows that auditor experience improves audit quality (Cahan and Sun 2015; Chi et al. 2017; Wang et al. 2015), which in turn reduces restatement risk.
 Gunn and Michas (2018) found that multinational expertise at the audit office level negatively correlates with financial restatements.
 Our study shifts the focus to individual AEP's foreign experience.

 Foreign experience equips AEPs with broader insights and skills, enhancing their ability to assess control weaknesses and risks in multinational firms.
 This reduces the likelihood of undetected misstatements and allows for proactive risk mitigation.
-Since undetected misstatements are a key driver of restatements (Eilifsen & Messier Jr, 2000), we propose that multinational firms audited by AEPs with foreign experience are less likely to issue future restatements.
+Since undetected misstatements are a key driver of restatements (Eilifsen and Messier Jr 2000), we propose that multinational firms audited by AEPs with foreign experience are less likely to issue future restatements.